3 May 2016 – The Old Man just wasn’t in the mood for visitors…

-The next morning, we set off again at around the same time, though the weather forecast was for much the same.
+The next morning we set off again at around the same time, though the weather forecast was for much the same.
 This time we made it a little further before I realised I had left my water bottle in the car.
 Then it started to pour.
 And by pour I mean strong pelting rain, driven by a powerful wind seemingly directed towards us.
 We decided to turn around again.

 That afternoon we got back into our car, ready to leave the Isle of Skye to head back towards Glencoe.
 However, as we sat, we noticed that the rain had cleared significantly.
 There was even some sunshine!
 Turning to each other, we didn’t have to say a word.
 We would give the Old Man another go.

 It wasn’t long before the weather changed yet again.
 The Old Man threw everything at us as we made our third attempt up the hill.
-There was wind, rain, even hail…but thankfully no goat poop!
+There was wind, rain, even hail…but thankfully no sheep poop!
 There was a lot of mud on the ground though; those who have done this climb would know how muddy the path can get, especially in such inclement weather.

 Halfway up the hill, we were approached by a stranger who suggested turning left and going around the back of the Old Man.
 It was a longer walk, but an easier climb.
 It was also more sheltered, with stunning views to be had along the way of the back of the rock.

 It turned out to be great advice (thank you, kind stranger).
 Following the path, we eventually made it to the summit…or at least, the point where this photo was taken (for those with good eyesight, if you look in the middle of the picture above you’ll see two figures, to give you a sense of scale).

 Overall, the hike took longer than expected, but we’re both so thankful to have made the climb.